Joseph Ritter: Auxiliary Bishop of Indianapolis

 On February 3, 1933, Pius XI appointed Ritter as auxiliary bishop of Indianapolis and titular bishop of Hippos.
 He received his episcopal consecration on March 28, 1933, from Bishop Chartrand, with Bishops Alphonse Smith and Emmanuel Ledvina serving as co-consecrators.

 As an auxiliary bishop, he also served as vicar general of the diocese from 1933 to 1934.
 At age 40, Ritter was one of the youngest Catholic bishops in the United States.

 Bishop of Indianapolis

 Following Chartrand's death, Pius XI appointed Ritter as the seventh bishop of Indianapolis on March 24, 1934.

 In 1937, Ritter ordered the racial integration of three girls schools in the diocese.
 In reaction, the Ku Klux Klan in 1938 burned a cross in front of the cathedral rectory.
 Undaunted, Ritter in 1943 banned racial segregation in all Catholic schools in the diocese.
 Some community leaders threatened to sue the diocese; his decision was opposed by some clergy.
 The Klan paraded outside SS.
 Peter and Paul Cathedral in protest.
+In 1941, Ritter opened St. John the Apostle Catholic Church in Evansville, Indiana, the first African-American parish in that city.